Bradley E. Lyman

 Kentucky Country Day School

 Mr. Lyman is active in the independent school world where he serves as the registrar general of the Cum Laude Society, the Phi Beta Kappa of independent schools.
-In addition, he is on the executive committee and serves as an officer of the National Association of Principals of Schools for Girls, commonly known as NAPSG.
-Mr. Lyman has served on several accreditation committees, most recently leading an ISACS visiting team that evaluated The Brownell-Talbot School in Omaha.
+In addition, in 2008, he was nominated and became a member of The Country Day Headmasters Association, an organization that is limited to 100 active day school members.
+In 2013, he was nominated and became a member of the Headmasters Association which limits its membership to 75 active members from all types of schools.
+He was on the executive committee and served as an officer of the National Association of Principals of Schools for Girls, commonly known as NAPSG.
+Mr. Lyman has led several accreditation committees, most recently leading an ISACS visiting team that evaluated the Seven Hills School in Cincinnati.

-Mr. Lyman and his wife Jane were married in 1983 and have three daughters, two at KCD and one attending Hanover College.
+Mr. Lyman and his wife Jane were married in 1983 and have three daughters – all KCD graduates.
 Mrs. Lyman teaches Spanish in the KCD middle school.
-She is completing her 30th year of successful teaching, advising, mentoring, and coaching in independent schools.
+She is completing her 34th year of successful teaching, advising, mentoring, and coaching in independent schools.

 He has been a featured speaker to organizations including the Georgia Independent Schools Association (GISA), the Indiana Association of Independent Schools (IAIS), the National Association of Independent Schools, the Council for Advancement and Support of Education (CASE), and the Independent Schools Association of the Central States (ISACS), among others.
 Mr. Lyman served as president of the Kentucky Association of Independent Schools (KAIS) from 2005-2007, and in 2007 was appointed to the governor’s blue ribbon task force on athletic competition among public and private schools.
 He was chosen as the commencement speaker at Park Tudor on two occasions, including his final year of 2003.